lsst-sqre/nublado/docs/dev/development.rst

 - **New features**
 - **Bug fixes**
 - **Other changes** (for minor, patch-level changes that are not bug fixes, such as logging formatting changes or updates to the documentation)

+Changes that are not visible to the user, including minor documentation changes, should not have a change log fragment to avoid clutttering the change log with changes the user doesn't need to care about.

 Do not include a change log entry solely for updating pinned dependencies, without any visible change to Nublado's behavior.
 Every release is implicitly assumed to update all pinned dependencies.